-Upon deciphering and uploading a private key to the HSM memory, it is protected by the equipment.
-It is impossible to read the value of a private key from the HSM, the key never leaves it.
-Operations that require the use of a private key are used in the HSM.
+After deciphering and uploading the private key to the memory of the cryptographic module, it is hardware protected.
+It is not possible to read the value of the private key from the module, as this key never leaves the module.
+Operations that require the use of a private key are performed in the cryptographic module.